Hylissang

-Zdravets Iliev Galabov, better known as Hylissang, is a Bulgarian professional League of Legends player for Team Vitality.
-He previously played for Fnatic, MAD Lions and Unicorns of Love.
+Zdravets Iliev Galabov, better known as Hylissang, is a Bulgarian professional League of Legends player.
+He previously played for Fnatic, MAD Lions, Unicorns of Love and Team Vitality.
 Hylissang plays the support role.

 Career

 Unicorns of Love

 Hylissang began his professional career in 2014 when he joined Unicorns of Love.
 The team's promotion to the EU LCS spring split in 2015 led to a fan-voted entry into the Intel Extreme Masters Season IX.
 The tournament was Hylissang's and his team's first intercontinental experience.
 In an upset, UOL defeated Lyon Gaming in the quarterfinals and Team SoloMid in the semifinals.
 They secured second place in the tournament, after losing to Cloud9.
 Hylissang's and UOL's debut during the EU LCS spring split was also a success, finishing as the runner-up after a 2–3 loss to Fnatic in the finals of the spring playoffs.
 In the subsequent summer split, the team finished in 4th place.
 Despite consistent achievements in the regular splits, Hylissang and UOL were unable to qualify for the World Championship in 2015, 2016 and 2017.